Timothy198426/FluidTeck/README.md

 ## **The Rise**

 The float, filled with that compressed breath, rises.
-Water itself is the servant here: it pushes upward with a buoyant hand, equal to the displaced weight of water:
+Water itself is the servant here: it pushes upward with a buoyant hand, equal to the displaced weight of water: this is what lifts the weight.

 $$
 F_\text{lift} = \rho g V